 - Hold the device between two fingers and your thumb.
 Insert the tip of the device gently into one nostril until your fingers touch the outside of your nose.
 Push the plunger all the way in.
 The dose is complete when the green line marked on the plunger disappears.

 - After you have administered a dose of Baqsimi, you should call for emergency help right away.
-Turn the person on their side and put in the recovery position if they are unconscious.
+Turn the person on their side and put them in the recovery position if they are unconscious.

-- If the person does not respond within 15 minutes give them another dose if available.
-Each baqsimi device only delivers one-dose, so a new Baqsimi device is needed.
+- If the person does not respond within 15 minutes, give them another dose if available.
+Each Baqsimi device only delivers one dose, so a new Baqsimi device is needed.

 - Encourage the person to eat as soon as they can and can swallow safely.
 Initially give them a fast-acting source of sugar, such as juice, then a snack such as cheese and crackers or peanut butter.

 - Throw away the used Baqsimi device and tube.
 Arrange for a replacement Baqsimi device as soon as possible.

 - Always store unused Baqsimi in the shrink-wrapped tube at room temperature (no higher than 86°F [30°C]).